 Ellnor Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ellnor family name include Ellenor, Eleaner, Eleanor, Ellnor, Elnor, Ellenor, Ellener, Elliner, Eliner, Ellnor and many more.

-Early Notables of the Ellnor family (pre 1700)
+Early Notables of the Ellnor family

-Migration of the Ellnor family to the New World and Oceana
+Migration of the Ellnor family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Ellnor surname or a spelling variation of the name include: John Eleanor, who came to Ontario in 1818.